oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### Refund transactions to customer
 When your customer receives a defective product or the product is not delivered, they might request to refund the transaction.
 You can directly refund transactions to your customer’s account via OY!
 Dashboard.
 A refund can either be full or partial.
 A full refund gives your customers the entire amount back (100%).
 A partial refund returns the amount partially.

 Refunds are free of charge.
-However, the admin fee charged for the original transaction is not refunded by OY to your balance.
+However, the admin fee charged for the original transaction is not refunded by OY! to your balance.

 There are several requirements that must be met to issue a refund: